sunithasomanna/ODIM/README.md

 -   The GRF plugin is not meant to be used in a production environment.
 Use it as reference while developing third-party plugins.

--   Scaling of the third-party services—Kafka and Redis clusters is not supported.
+-   Scaling of the third-party services—Kafka, etcd and Redis clusters is not supported.

 -   There must be at least one instance of a resource aggregator service and a plugin service running in the cluster.
 The maximum number of instances of a resource aggregator service and a plugin service that are allowed to run in a cluster is 10.